andy-goryachev-oracle/Test/doc/Text/LayoutInfo.md

 The **LayoutInfo** class provides the following methods:

+- `public CaretInfo caretInfo(int charIndex, boolean leading)` - returns the caret geometry for the given character index and the character bias
-- `public Rectangle2D getBounds(boolean includeLineSpacing)` - returns the logical bounds of the layout
+- `public Rectangle2D getLogicalBounds(boolean includeLineSpacing)` - returns the logical bounds of the layout
 - `public int getTextLineCount()` - returns the number of text lines in the layout
 - `public List<TextLineInfo> getTextLines(boolean includeLineSpacing)` - returns information about text lines in the layout
 - `public TextLineInfo getTextLine(int index, boolean includeLineSpacing)` - returns the information about the text line at the given index
-- `public List<Rectangle2D> selectionShape(int start, int end, boolean includeLineSpacing)` - returns the geometry of the text selection for the given start and end offsets
+- `public List<Rectangle2D> getSelectionGeometry(int start, int end, boolean includeLineSpacing)` - returns the geometry of the text selection for the given start and end offsets
-- `public List<Rectangle2D> strikeThroughShape(int start, int end)` - returns the geometry of the strike-through shape for the given start and end offsets
+- `public List<Rectangle2D> getStrikeThroughGeometry(int start, int end)` - returns the geometry of the strike-through shape for the given start and end offsets
-- `public List<Rectangle2D> underlineShape(int start, int end)` - returns the geometry of the underline shape for the given start and end offsets
+- `public List<Rectangle2D> getUnderlineGeometry(int start, int end)` - returns the geometry of the underline shape for the given start and end offsets
-- `public CaretInfo caretInfo(int charIndex, boolean leading)` - returns the caret geometry for the given character index and the character bias

 ### javafx.scene.text.TextLineInfo

 Provides the information about a text line in a text layout:

-- `start` the start offset for the line
+- `int start` the start offset for the line
-- `end` the end offset for the line (index of the last character + 1)
+- `int end` the end offset for the line (index of the last character + 1)
-- `bounds` the bounds of the text line, in local coordinates
+- `Rectangle2D bounds` the bounds of the text line, in local coordinates

 ### javafx.scene.text.CaretInfo